vikas-kundu/vaccinator/README.md

 python3 vaccinator.py -p 110003 -a 24 -e user@example.com --smtp-server smtp.gmail.com --sender-email username@gmail.com --sender-pass my_gmail_password
 python3 vaccinator.py -w
 ```
-## ⚠️ Warning ⚠️
-This script has some hardcoded SMTP credentials.
-If you can see them, so can anyone else.
-This can cause some security concerns.
-So, use your own gmail or any other email provider account to send emails.
-Provide your own credentials via the following options:
-- --smtp-server
-- --sender-email
-- --sender-pass
-- --port(optional)

 See usage examples for more info.
 ## License